 In response to the findings, AWS has stated that the behavior observed reflects intended functionality rather than a vulnerability.
 Instead of issuing a patch, AWS updated its documentation to clarify that Sandbox Mode allows limited external network access, including DNS resolution.
 This means organizations must adapt their security strategies accordingly.

 To mitigate risks, administrators should inventory all active AgentCore Code Interpreter instances.
 It's crucial to migrate any instances handling critical data from Sandbox mode to VPC mode, which offers better isolation from external threats.
-This proactive approach can help secure sensitive workloads against potential data breaches.
+Additionally, organizations are advised to create custom, least-privilege IAM roles for production agents, as the default roles generated by the starter toolkit are not suitable for production environments.

 Broader Implications